ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 To use MinIO with SystemLink, you need SystemLink version 2020 R3 or later.

-To use MinIO as a storage provider, set up the MinIO server and configure the File Service to use that server.
+To use MinIO as a storage provider, set up the MinIO server on a system that you would like to upload files to.
+This can be the same machine as the SystemLink server or an own dedicated server.
+Then, configure the File Service to use that server.

 ## Running MinIO server